Tiruvannamalai: Transport

-The Tindivanam – Krishnagiri national highway, NH 77 and the Vellore – Tuticorin Port National highway NH 38 pass through Tiruvannamalai.
+The Puducherry – Krishnagiri national highway, NH 77 and the Vellore – Tuticorin Port National highway NH 38 pass through Tiruvannamalai.
 The city has eight arterial roads that connects it to other towns.
 The Tiruvannamalai municipality maintains a total length of 75.26 km.
 The city has 9.068 km concrete roads, 50.056 km BT roads, 7.339 km of WBM roads and 8.797 km earthen roads.
 A total of 452 roads is maintained by the State Highways Department.

-Tiruvannamalai is served by the city bus service operated by the TNSTC, which provides connectivity within the city and the suburbs.
-There are private operated mini-bus services that cater to the local transport needs of the city.
-The main bus stand covers an area of 2 acre and is located in the heart of the city.
+Tiruvannamalai is served by the city bus service operated by the TNSTC, which provides connectivity within the town and the suburbs.
+There are private operated mini-bus services that cater to the local transport needs of the town.
+The main bus stand covers an area of 2 acre and is located in the heart of the town.
 There are regular inter-city bus services to Tiruvannamalai.
 The TNSTC operates daily services connecting various cities to Tiruvannamalai.
-The corporation operates a computerised reservation centre in the bus stand of the city.
-The SETC operates long-distance buses connecting the city to important cities like Chennai, Puducherry and Bengaluru.
-The major inter city bus routes from the city are to cities and towns like Chennai, Bengaluru, Vettavalam, Villupuram, Puducherry, Arani, Tindivanam, Tirukoilur, Avalurpet, Kanchipuram, Chengam, Sathanur, Sankarapuram and Manalurpet.
+The corporation operates a computerised reservation centre in the bus stand of the town.
+The SETC operates long-distance buses connecting the town to important cities like Chennai, Puducherry and Bengaluru.
+The major inter city bus routes from the town are to cities and towns like Chennai, Bengaluru, Vettavalam, Villupuram, Puducherry, Arani, Tindivanam, Gingee, Tirukoilur, Avalurpet, Kanchipuram, Chengam, Sathanur, Sankarapuram and Manalurpet.

 Tiruvannamalai railway station is located in the rail head from Katpadi to Villupuram and falls under the Tiruchchirapalli division of the Southern Railway.
 The Rameshwaram-Tirupati bi-weekly expresses connects Tiruvannamalai to the cities of Madurai and Tirupati in either directions.
 There are also passenger trains running either side from Katpadi to Villupuram.

-The nearest airport is at Chennai, which is located 172 km from the city.
+The nearest airport is at Chennai, which is located 172 km from the town.